vibeengineer/symbe-website/README.md

 ## 📝 Notes

 - **PNPM & Storyblok:** This starter uses `pnpm`.
 An `.npmrc` file is included to ensure Storyblok dependencies are hoisted correctly, which is sometimes required for the Storyblok SDKs to function properly with `pnpm`.
+- **Storyblok Backup & Restore:** This project includes functionality to back up and restore your Storyblok space.
+You'll need a personal OAuth access token from your Storyblok account settings (not the space access token) to use these features.
+Set the token via the `STORYBLOK_OAUTH_TOKEN` environment variable in your `.env` file.
+For more details on the backup and restore functionality, refer to the [storyblok-backup](https://github.com/webflorist/storyblok-backup) documentation.